adnannmal/RSVP_Platform/README.md

   - Email
   - Hofstra ID
   - Guest names (or "N/A")
-  - Time of submission (automatically converted to local time)
+  - Time of submission (automatically converted to est time)

 - **Export to CSV**: Admins can export all RSVP data with a single click.
 The CSV file is named using the current date for clarity.
 - **Clear Entries**: A button on the admin dashboard allows clearing all stored submissions if needed for a fresh restart or testing.